 Child and Adolescent Psychoanalytic Psychotherapy Program

 The Child and Adolescent Psychoanalytic Psychotherapy Program (CAPP) follows a child’s development from birth through adolescence, examining and building on the internal and external challenges inherent in the experience of the child.
-Licensed students become more knowledgeable and effective in treating complex intrapsychic, interpersonal, and behavioral issues utilizing evidenced-based treatment approaches.
+Licensed students become more knowledgeable and effective in treating complex intrapsychic, interpersonal, and behavioral issues utilizing evidence-based treatment approaches.
 Additionally, the program addresses the importance of initiating and maintaining alliances with parents during the treatment process.
 Our focus is on fostering an understanding of the variety of constellations that compose the “parental couple” today (LGBT, adoptive, divorced, immigrant, single parent).